chipsalliance/caliptra-sw/rom/dev/README.md

 **Actions:**

-1. PCR0 is the Journey PCR.
-PCR0 is locked for clear by the ROM at cold reset.
+1. PCR0 is the Current PCR.
+PCR0 is locked for clear by the ROM on every reset.
 Subsequent layers may continue to extend PCR0 as runtime updates are performed.

 	`pcr_lock_clr(Pcr0)`
 	`pcr_extend(Pcr0, CPTRA_SECURITY_STATE.LIFECYCLE_STATE)`